-Inasmuch as the feed cost of producing varies from 75 to 85 per cent of the total cost it is obvious that one should give much attention to feeds.
+Inasmuch as the feed cost of producing varies from 75 to 85 per cent of the total cost, it is obvious that one should give much attention to feeds.
 Practically all the feeds used should be home-grown.
 Purchased feeds should contain as large a percentage as possible of the particular element that is lacking in the home-grown feeds.
 This element is usually protein.
 It should also be an animal protein.
 Some ready mixed feeds may run rather high in protein but the bulk of it may be vegetable proteins that are found in home-grown feeds.

 Home-grown feeds vary considerably in their nutritive value.
-These variations are shown in Table II.
+These variations are shown in Table 2.
 In this table are found differences in the protein, carbohydrate and fat content of a number of feeds that are used in swine production.
 In the last column to the right is found the nutritive ratio of the feeds.
 Since feeds are usually compared on the basis of their nutritive ratio it is well to know just what it represents.
-In the table we find the nutritive ratio of barley to be 1:7.8 which means that if we give the value of 1 to the amount of digestible crude protein (9.0) in 100 pounds of barley the value of (66.8) plus the value of the fat (1.6) would be 7.8.
+In the table we find the nutritive ratio of barley to be 1: 7.8 which means that if we give the value of 1 to the amount of digestible crude protein (9.0) in 100 pounds of barley the value of (66.8) plus the value of the fat (1.6) would be 7.8.
 The carbohydrates and fats are combined because they serve essentially the same purpose.
 One pound of fat, however, has a value equal to 2.25 pounds of carbohydrates.
 In order to combine these two, therefore, they must be reduced to a common basis.
 This is done by multiplying 1.6 (per cent of fat in barley) by 2.25 which gives 3.6.
 When we add 3.6 (the carbohydrate equivalent of 1.6 pounds of fat) to 66.8, the carbohydrates in barley, we get 70.4.
-When we divide 70.4 by 9.0 (crude protein) we find that 70.4 is 7.8 times as large as 9.0.
-The nutritive ratio is, therefore, expressed as 1 to 7.8.
+When we divide 70.4 by 9.0

-Fig. 9.-Duroc Jersey gilt.
-Junior Champion, Iowa State Fair, 1935.
-Owned by Knotek Bros., Riverside, Iowa.
+Figure 9.-Duroc gilt, Queen Anne.
+Junior Champion, National Swine Show, 1938.
+Owned by Schubert Bros., Woodbine, Illinois.